 Although Andrea is originally from Taiwan, she believes that this provides her with the advantage of being able to easily understand the China market while also developing business opportunities with a Western mindset.

 Andrea was a fellow on the Israel-Asia Center‘s Israel-Asia Leaders Fellowship – from 2016 to 2017 – and is currently studying for her M.B.A at the Sofaer International M.B.A program at Tel Aviv University.

 The Israel-Asia Leaders Fellowship is an 8-month program focused on building future leaders in Israel-Asia relations.
 Like Andrea, seventy-five percent of the program’s alumni continue to be engaged in impacting Israel-Asia relations in their professional fields after the program.

-The Israeli finalists of the She Loves Tech Israel competition were judged by a panel at an event on August 30, and the winners will be flown to Beijing in September for the global finals.
+The Israeli finalists of the She Loves Tech Israel competition were judged by a panel at an event on August 30, 2017, and the winners were flown to Beijing in September 2017, where they went on to the global finals.